sa501428/heme-report/README.md

 ## 📄 License

-For medical and educational use.
+This is an open source project for medical and experimental use.
 Please ensure compliance with your institution's software policies.

+**Disclaimer:** This project is independently developed and is not sponsored, endorsed, or affiliated with any medical institution, hospital system, or healthcare organization.

 ## ⚠️ Disclaimer